 Not only did we test the product ourselves, but we also read hundreds of online reviews from other customers.
 After reading our Disconnect VPN review, you should have a sound grasp of whether it’s a product worth purchasing.

 Disconnect is a company focused on protecting users’ privacy when they are on the internet.
-The company offers native versions of its product for use on devices such as Android, iOS, Mac, and Windows.
+The company offers native versions of its product for use on devices such as Android, iPhone, Mac, and Windows.
 Furthermore, users can download extensions for their web browser as well.

 The company provides its users with three server locations in the United States, Japan, and the United Kingdom.
 The company has said that it is making efforts to add more servers to its VPN.
 When conducting our Disconnect VPN Review, we were unable to determine precisely how many servers the company had overall, although we estimated it to be around 100.